- The Baha’i Faith

 Visiting the Baha’i House of Worship

-The Baha’i Temple is open from 9am to 5pm every day of the year and admission is free.
+The Baha’i Temple is open every day and admission is free.
 You can:

 - meditate and pray silently in the Temple